Pacific Access Category Resident Visa

 Organise proof of identity, citizenship and age

-If you, or your family if they are included, need a new passport, allow enough time to get it.
+If you or anyone included your application needs a new passport, allow enough time to get it.

 When you apply, make sure you enter your identity details exactly as they appear on your passport or certificate of identity.